amarh/openPLM/trunk/docs/resources.rst

 Contributing
 =============

-Development of celery happens at trac: http://wiki.openplm.org/trac/timeline
+Development of openPLM happens at trac: http://wiki.openplm.org/trac/timeline

 You are highly encouraged to participate in the development of openPLM.
 If you don’t like trac (for some reason) you’re welcome to send regular patches.